Learning Help Centers of Charlotte provides scholastic, spiritual and social supports to families, mired in generational poverty.

-In partnership with like-minded non-profits and residents, who live in the communities in which we serve, we advocate for, invest in and mobilize resources to benefit awesome, yet vulnerable, children and their families.
+In partnership with like-minded non-profits, community partners and residents, who live in the communities in which we serve, we advocate for, invest in and mobilize resources to benefit awesome, yet vulnerable, children and their families.

 How Our Accomplishments are Measured

 - 250 children were served from June until August in our 2017 summer enrichment and literacy programs

 - Between 50 and 75 children are engaged each week in after-school enrichment, literacy, feeding and community building programs

 - 250 disadvantaged children were provided with two/three nutritious meals/snacks each day of summer program

 - 25-30 adults/parents, of the children we serve, were engaged in the 2017 ESL classes conducted during the school year and summer programs